Scott Brown (Royal Navy chaplain)

-Scott James Brown, (born 16 May 1968), is a Church of Scotland minister and former Royal Navy chaplain.
+Scott James Brown, (born 16 May 1968) is a Scottish Anglican priest and former Royal Navy chaplain.
 From 2010 to 2014, he served as Chaplain of the Fleet and was therefore the senior military chaplain in the Royal Navy.
+After serving as a Church of Scotland minister, he was ordained in the Scottish Episcopal Church in 2026.

 Early life

 Scott was born in Bellshill, Lanarkshire, Scotland, on 16 May 1968, the son of Margaret and Jim Brown of Hamilton.
 Educated at Hamilton Grammar School and Bell College of Technology.
 He graduated from the University of Aberdeen with a Bachelor of Divinity (BD) degree in 1992.
 While studying at university, he was also a member of the Aberdeen URNU.

 Career

 Following graduation, Brown underwent an assistantship at St Andrew's West, Falkirk, from 1992 to 1993.
 He was ordained by the Church of Scotland in 1993 by the Presbytery of Hamilton.